jaroslov/knuth-plass-thoughts/plass.md

 1. The greedy algorithm; and,
 2. The Knuth-Plass algorithm (the 'latex one').

-Most programmer's "know" the following three facts:
+Most programmers "know" the following three facts:

 1. Knuth-Plass produces the 'best' line breaks;
 2. Knuth-Plass is a quadratic algorithm; and,